-As a yoga teacher, secondary school teacher of over 18 years and a mother of a 12 year old daughter looming on teenage territory, teen yoga is something that I’m becoming more drawn to and want to champion in and outside of schools.
+As a yoga teacher, secondary school teacher of over 20 years and a mother of a 14 year old daughter, teen yoga is something that I’m becoming more drawn to and want to champion in and outside of schools.
 Mindfulness is already infiltrating primary schools around the country and yoga is simply this but you use the body to help you focus on the present.

 Whether practising as adults or children, yoga has the same benefit, only the teenage mind is still developing and this is the time to give it those tools which we adults have been desperately striving for.
 Have a look at the following link to give you an insight into the adolescent brain: The life Centre .